awused/aw-man/README.md

 Copy `aw-manga.toml.sample` to `~/.config/aw-manga/aw-manga.toml` or `~/.aw-manga.toml` and fill it out according to the instructions.

 Run `aw-manga archive-of-images.zip` and view the images.
+Also works non-recursively on directories of images.

 The `-manga` flag causes it to treat the directory containing the archive as it if contains a series of volumes or chapters of manga.
 The next chapter or volume should follow after the last page of the current archive.
 Supports the directory structure produced by [manga-syncer](https://github.com/awused/manga-syncer) but should work with any archives that sort sensibly.